DCS-training/OCR/README.md

 ### Working with Python
 You can find all the material that you will need for this class in [this Folder](https://github.com/DCS-training/OCR/tree/main/WorkingWithPython) (Please note that if you want to download the material on your laptop you will need to download the whole repository rather than single folders).

-To attend the class you do not need to download anything because Binder is set to access both the data and the code authomatically.
+To attend the class you do not need to download anything because Google  is set to access both the data and the code authomatically.
 Just click on the banner below.